-Why Your Engine Won’t Rev Past 4000 RPM
+Why Your Engine Won’t Rev Past Around 4000 RPM

 It signifies improper performance when an engine won’t rev higher than 4000 RPM and is usually accompanied by other symptoms, especially power loss.